rh3ss/GymLog/README.md

   <img src="https://github.com/user-attachments/assets/ea814ef1-b572-42d2-af36-86cec5144af3" alt="Sequence Diagram" width="600">
 </p>

+## User Documentation

+As part of the project, a detailed user documentation `/docs/user-documentation.pdf` was created and includes installation instructions, system requirements, user workflows, navigation guidance, workout management features, statistical analysis tools, and maintenance recommendations.
+It was designed to ensure that users can effectively operate the application without requiring technical knowledge.

 # License

 This project is intended for learning and personal use.
 Feel free to use and experiment.